Parameter-free accelerated gradient descent for nonconvex minimization: Algorithm

 \section{Algorithm}

-The proposed method is the classical accelerated gradient descent (AGD) \citep{nesterov1983method,nesterov2018lectures} with two restart schemes, presented in \cref{alg:proposed_agd}.
-In the algorithm, the iteration counter $k$ is reset to $0$ when AGD restarts on \cref{alg-line-agd:restart_unsuccessful} or \ref{alg-line-agd:restart_successful}, whereas the total iteration counter $K$ is not.
+The proposed method is the classical accelerated gradient descent (AGD) \cite{nesterov1983method,nesterov2018lectures} with two restart schemes, presented in \cref{alg:proposed_agd}.
+In the algorithm, the iteration counter $k$ is reset to $0$ when AGD restarts on Line \ref{alg-line-agd:restart_unsuccessful} or \ref{alg-line-agd:restart_successful}, whereas the total iteration counter $K$ is not.
 We refer to the period between a reset of $k$ and the next reset as an \emph{epoch}.
 Note that the total iteration counter $K$ in the algorithm is unnecessary to implement; it is included here only to make the statements in our analysis concise.

+The algorithm uses estimates $L$ and $M_k$ for the Lipschitz constants $L_f$ and $M_f$.
+The estimate $L$ is fixed during an epoch, while $M_k$ is updated at each iteration, having the subscript $k$.
 Now let us describe each operation of \cref{alg:proposed_agd}.